 That being said, I have a great deal of respect for you and the things you’ve done.
 I think it’d be brilliant to work with you in some way, but if it doesn’t work out, no hard feelings.
 Thanks for your time, Tim, and I hope to talk with you again soon.

 Want To Read More?
 Here Are The Sources!

 Call to Action

-- Write down 3 areas in which you think you would need a mentor
+- Write down three areas in which you think you need a mentor.

-- Exercise: Imagine you already have your dream mentor: What email would you write him?
-What questions do you have in your mind/ heart that you need guidance with?
-Write down 10 questions that in your opinion if answered will change your life dramatically.
+- Exercise: Imagine you already have your dream mentor: What email would you write to them?
+What questions do you have in your mind/heart that you need guidance with?
+Write down ten questions that, in your opinion, if answered, will change your life dramatically.

-- Write down 3 mentors you already have, and ask one of them a question about life.
-Often we already have mentors in our life but we call them friends, teachers, bosses, parents or grandparents.
+- Write down three mentors you already have, and ask one of them a question about life.
+Often, we already have mentors in our life, but we call them friends, teachers, bosses, parents, or grandparents.

-- Reach out to 3 persons that are 10x more successful than you in your field and ask them out for coffee!
+- Reach out to three persons that are 10x more successful than you in your field and ask them out for coffee!

 Thanks so much for the post.Really thank you!
 Keep writing.